nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 tCheck allows the user to reset the ingredient's levels of all ingredient types to zero.
 The command to use this feature is:

-* `i-reset-all` — Resets the ingredients' levels of all ingredient types to zero.
+* `i-reset-all` — Resets the ingredient's levels of all ingredient types to zero.

 #### Implementation